spmorillo/data-viz/ny_aging_population/README.md

 # NYC Aging Population

-Data visualitation of elderly people in NYC (65+ years) by blocks and census tracts.
+Interactive data visualitation of elderly people in NYC (65+ years) by blocks and census tracts.

 Maps by blocks: